Cores & Support Services

 Mouse Metabolism Core

-The Biostatistics Program provides advice to extramural and intramural NIDDK staff on the design and feasibility of proposed research studies and the conduct of ongoing studies.
-Staff in the program:
+Provides advice to extramural and intramural NIDDK staff on the design and feasibility of proposed research studies and the conduct of ongoing studies.

 Laboratory of Animal Sciences Section

 Provides support and guidance to the NIDDK’s intramural researchers for all phases of laboratory animal experimentation.

 Mouse CRISPR/Cas9 Genome Editing Facility

 Supports NIDDK intramural researchers in their efforts to generate genetically modified mice through CRISPR/Cas9 technology.

 Provides regulatory support for all NIDDK-sponsored trials that require a U.S. or Canadian regulatory application for the use of an investigational drug or device in a clinical trial.